 - Fastening the diaper- Hook and Loop vs. Snaps: Hook and Loops means velcro, which is very similar to the way a disposable diaper is secured.
 Then there's snaps, our BumGenius diapers have 10 snaps across the front to allow you to secure the diaper as loose or as tight as you want.
 Our BumGenius diapers also have a 3X3 "Snap Down" system which is how you adjust the one-size diaper to fit your baby according to your baby's age/size.
 For a 10 pound (approximately two month old) baby you want your diaper to be on the smallest snap.
 Then as your baby grows you move down a snap, until eventually you don't snap the diaper down at all.
 Jack is seven months old, and at his six month check up he was 18 pounds, so we don't snap down the diapers at all.

 - Diaper pail and Diaper pail Liner: You need to have a specific place to put dirty diapers until you wash them.
 You want to make sure you pick something that is ventilated to help with the smell of dirty diapers.
 A large kitchen trash can with swinging lid works great, or even a large hamper.
-We're using a large hamper that has a swinging lid and ventilation holes on the back.
+We're using a large hamper that has "air holes" all over the lid.
 You will also want to consider a diaper pail liner.
 This is pretty much a laundry bag that is water proof.
 It helps to keep your pail from getting messy.
 The diaper pail liner can usually be thrown in and washed with the diapers, but should not be dried in the dryer.
-If it has elastic at the top, it should not be dried in the dryer to prevent the elastic from relaxing and most diaper pail liners have Polyurethane lining (PUL) which will delaminate under high temperatures.
+If it has elastic around the top it should not be dried in the dryer to prevent the elastic from relaxing and most diaper pail liners have Polyurethane lining (PUL) which will delaminate under high temperatures.
 We ended up with two pail liners to rotate them.
 I always have one clean one that can be used while the other is in the wash.